ove/ove-docs/docs/APP_DEVELOPMENT.md

 window.ove.frame.send(target, message, appId);
 ```

 The `message` argument represents a JSON serializable object in both methods.
-The `target` argument can be one of `Constants.Frame.PEER` or `Constants.Frame.CHILD`, and the optional `appId` argument identifies the target application.
+The `target` argument can be one of `Constants.Frame.PARENT`, `Constants.Frame.PEER` or `Constants.Frame.CHILD`, and the optional `appId` argument identifies the target application.
 If `window.ove.frame.on` has not been set, all messages would be received by `window.ove.socket.on`.
 These methods can be used to develop controllers that support interactive operations such as [**linking and brushing**](https://link.springer.com/referenceworkentry/10.1007/978-0-387-39940-9_1129), across a number of different application instances or types.

 ## Embedding OVE within an existing web application